NishchayAnand/software-engineering/System Design/Fundamentals.md

 ---

+Q. Explain `Quorum Consensus`.

+`N` = The number of replicas.

+`W` = For a write operation to be considered as successful, write operation must be acknowledged from `W` replicas.
+For example, `W = 1` means that the coordinator must receive at least on acknowledgment before write operation is considered as successful.

+`R` = For a read operation to be considered as successful, read operation must wait for responses from at least r replicas.
+For example, `R = 1` means that the coordinator must receive at least on acknowledgment before write read is considered as successful.

+In Dynamo-style databases (e.g., DynamoDB, Cassandra), the parameters `N`, `W`, `R` are typically configurable.
+The configuration of these parameters is a typical tradeoff between **latency** and **consistency**.

+If `W | R > 1`, the system offers better consistency, however, the query will be slower because the coordinator must wait for the response from the slowest replica.

+If `W + R > N`, strong consistency is guaranteed because there must be at least one overlapping node that has the latest data to ensure consistency. **??????**

+**Examples:**

+1. If `R = 1` and `W = N`, the system is optimised for a fast read.
+2. If `R = N` and `W = 1`, the system is optimised for fast write.

+> **NOTE:** Normally, reads and writes are always sent to all the `N` replicas in parallel.

+---

+Q. Explain the limitations of `Quorum Consistency`.

+- If a write succeeded on some replicas but failed on others (for example because the disks on some nodes are full), and overall succeeded on fewer than w replicas, it is not rolled back on the replicas where it succeeded.

+---

+Q. Explain `data partitioning`.

+---

+Q. Explain key challenges with `data partitioning`.

+1. Distribute data across multiple servers evenly.
+2. Minimise data movement when nodes are added or removed.

+> **NOTE: Consistent hashing is a great technique to solve these problems.**

+---

+Q. Explain `consistent hashing`.

+---

+Q. Explain how `consistent hashing` works.

+---

 Q. Explain `Scalability`.

 **Scalability** refers to a **system's ability to handle increasing workloads** efficiently by adding resources (e.g., servers, storage, network capacity) without compromising performance.